th7mo/th7mo.com/ssh-key.md

 ### Add both the SSH keys to the ssh-agent

 Use one of the options explained in [the previous subsection](#adding-the-private-ssh-key-to-the-ssh-agent) for each SSH key.
-Verify if all SSH keys are loaded by executing the command:
+Verify that all SSH keys are loaded by executing the command:

 ```sh
 ssh-add -l